Skip to content

 • if there is any opportunity to negotiate on the price increase

-We will work with your finance business partner to make them aware of the proposed increase so budgetary impacts can be understood and forecasted.
+You should work with your finance business partner to make them aware of the proposed increase so budgetary impacts can be understood and forecasted.
 Also if the price increase is for a fixed term that arrangements are put in place to ensure payment revert to the original contract price.

-If the price increase is accepted we will inform you of the outcome so you can communicate this to your supplier and work with the procurement team to arrange for SAP orders, catalogues and store to be updated, email countyprocurementcompliance.team@derbyshire.gov.uk.
-A copy of the business case will be attached to the contract on the central contracts register by county procurement, contract and compliance team.
+Once you have made the decision on whether to accept or reject the price increase request, you should communicate the outcome to the supplier and work with the procurement team to arrange for SAP orders, catalogues and store to be updated, email countyprocurementcompliance.team@derbyshire.gov.uk.